-Every year, the UCL Centre for Holocaust Education looks to recruit up to 15 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
-UCL Beacon Schools in Holocaust Education will become dynamic hubs serving a network of local schools and will partner with the Centre to improve teaching standards, raise pupil achievement, and strengthen SMSC provision, enhance safeguarding and support whole school improvement.
+Every year, the UCL Centre for Holocaust Education looks to recruit up to 20 secondary schools in England committed to enhancing teaching and learning about the Holocaust.
+UCL Beacon Schools in Holocaust Education become dynamic hubs serving a network of local schools and partner with the Centre to improve teaching standards, raise pupil achievement, strengthen SMSC provision, enhance safeguarding and support whole school improvement.